The Future of the State

 The Public Good Requires Private Data

-by Bruce Schneier, fellow and lecturer at the Harvard Kennedy School.
-His latest book is Click Here to Kill Everybody: Security and Survival in a Hyper-connected World.
+By Bruce Schneier, a fellow and lecturer at the Harvard Kennedy School and the author of Click Here to Kill Everybody: Security and Survival in a Hyper-connected World

 There’s been a fundamental battle in Western societies about the use of personal data, one that pits the individual’s right to privacy against the value of that data to all of us collectively.
 Until now, most of that discussion has focused on surveillance capitalism.
 For example, Google Maps shows us real-time traffic, but it does so by collecting location data from everyone using the service.